 - This doodle is one of the 4,000 Google Doodles that have been created over the years to “celebrate holidays, anniversaries, and the lives of famous artists, pioneers, and scientists.”

-About Yamamoto: The acclaimed writer was one of the first Asian American writers to be given a “post-war national literary recognition,” according to Google.
+The acclaimed writer was one of the first Asian American writers to be given a “post-war national literary recognition,” according to Google

 - Yamamoto, the daughter of Japanese immigrants, was born in Redondo Beach, Calif. on August 23, 1921.
 She was forced to live in a Japanese concentration camp with her family after the start of World War II.